How we generate electricity is the biggest problem

 According to the U.S. Environmental Protection Agency (EPA), in 2018 all modes of transportation (that includes buses and trains) accounted for 28 percent of the country’s climate-altering emissions.
 But other sectors of the economy aren’t far behind.
 Nearly the same amount – 27 percent – comes from electric utilities, while 22 percent comes from manufacturing, 12 percent from commercial and home heating, and 10 percent from agriculture.

-And just to make it clear, nearly two-thirds of U.S. electricity — 63 percent, to be exact — comes burning fossil fuels, mostly coal and natural gas, the EPA points out.
+And just to make it clear, nearly two-thirds of U.S. electricity — 63 percent, to be exact — comes from burning fossil fuels, mostly coal and natural gas, the EPA points out.
 Twenty years ago, it was 73 percent, so there hasn’t been a dramatic decrease in our reliance on fossil fuels since the year 2000.
 Still, the air has become somewhat cleaner, as natural gas, which burns more cleanly, has displaced coal as the biggest source of our electricity (38 percent versus 23).

 Still, under these conditions, converting from internal combustion engines to vehicles powered by nothing other than electricity merely changes where emissions come from, from the tailpipe to utilities’ smokestacks.
 We’re really no better off if zero percent spews out of the back end of cars and trucks if 55 percent comes from the generation of electricity.